This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 - Don’t knead the dough, just mix together.
 Once water hits flour the gluten starts to form.
 Strong gluten makes great bread.

-- As the dough sits, the water gets into every grain of the flour.
-The official name for this is “autolyse”.
+- As the dough sits, the water gets into every flour grain.
+The official name for this is “autolyze”.
 You may have come across that term when making sourdough.
 What it means is that when you go back to your dough it will be very soft and sticky

 - This bread does not require any mixing, kneading or knocking back.
 In fact the lazier you are the better your bread will be!